-Figure 41.
+Figure 58.
 Line tab - extending and shaping the counting line

-10. Click Next to continue.
+- 9. Select the format and create an email recipient list for the report in the Distribution> Email tab.
+Formats include: PDF, CSV (comma separated document), XML, and bitmap image.
+You can also include Summary Information about Counts In and Counts Out. - 10.
+Schedule when reports should be run including the time range of data, the recurrence, and schedule range. - 11.
+Click Next to continue.
 On the Table View tab, define which columns should be included in the report.
 Select the Column link and drag a column header into top header.
 This causes information to be grouped by the column category.
-By default, all available column are shown in the Table View unless manually removed.
-Click Next to continue.
+By default, all available columns are shown in the Table View unless manually removed.
+Click Next Page to continue.